-- In the emitter’s Properties window, adjust the Loudness dB slider as desired.
+- In the emitter’s Properties panel, adjust the Loudness slider as desired.
+You may adjust the loudness using Level or dB values.
 Notice how the volume changes as you drag it.

 Audio Mixing Tips

-If you're new to working with audio and balancing levels, we generally recommend that you mix subtractively: if the soundscape feels cluttered and a lot is sonically happening, reduce certain emitter volumes rather than raising the ones that should be louder.
+If you are new to working with audio and balancing levels, we generally recommend that you mix subtractively: if the soundscape feels cluttered and a lot is sonically happening, reduce certain emitter volumes rather than raising the ones that should be louder.

 When there are a lot of sounds playing, it is more effective to have some audio be felt as a "presence" — comparable to how subtle shade adds depth to visual objects — instead of overwhelming and fatiguing ears with noise.